RMRRailfanner/Group-Participation-Guidelines/README.md

 Profanity: Members are expected to maintain a respectful tone in their interactions.
 We do not permit excessive or inappropriate language in posts or discussions, including:
 * Text, music videos, or images containing profanity

-* Extortion and Blackmail: Any attempts to coerce or manipulate others through extortion or blackmail are strictly prohibited.
+Extortion and Blackmail: Any attempts to coerce or manipulate others through extortion or blackmail are strictly prohibited

 Political Content: Our community does not allow sharing of political news or discussions related to elections.
 This includes:
 * Posting information regarding political candidates or outcomes